-Our priority is to assist Islington survivors and whistleblowers to find healing and to achieve justice which might be through seeking redress from the council or through police action in prosecuting abusers.
+Our priority is to assist Islington survivors to find healing and to achieve justice which might be through seeking redress from the council or through police action in prosecuting abusers.
 Our first step is usually to provide help to access the survivor’s care file from Islington Council.
 We also work to protect children now from harm and your evidence might help to do that if the alleged abuser is alive and still in contact with children.

 We look forward to hearing from you – if you have any questions please contact us.